-Female Empowerment: More Knowledge means More Influence
+Female Empowerment: More Knowledge ;eans More Influence

 In crisis-ridden Afghanistan, many families are struggling to make ends meet.
-Women in particular often have no chance to contribute earn own income.
-In the province of Herat, a Welthungerhilfe project now offers women the opportunity to learn how to grow saffron and earn a profit.
-The climate is perfect - and so are working conditions, because the crocus can be cultivated in their own garden.
+Women in particular often have no chance to contribute to earn their own income.
+In the province of Herat, a WHH project now offers women the opportunity to learn how to grow saffron and earn a profit.
+The climate is perfect – and so are working conditions, because the crocus can be cultivated in their own garden.

 Who knows, we might even become Afghanistan's biggest saffron supplier.Shahnaz Zaidee